 Meet the Nativity is a time-travelling romantic comedy in which 21st and 1st century Christmases magically collide.

 Isaiah 9:6 says “To us a child is born, to us a son is given.”
 This present is offered to “a people walking in darkness” (Isaiah 9:2).
-To those who have nothing — and who know that they have nothing — Christ becomes our everything.
+To those who have nothing — and who know that they have nothing — Christ becomes their everything.

 This Christmas bring your emptiness and receive God’s fullness.
 Here is a family where anyone can belong.